ccamel/awesome-ccamel/README.md

 - [Fs02/wire](https://github.com/Fs02/wire) - Strict Runtime Dependency Injection for Golang
 - [GetStream/vg](https://github.com/GetStream/vg) - Virtualgo: Easy and powerful workspace based development for go
 - [GoogleCloudPlatform/kubectl-ai](https://github.com/GoogleCloudPlatform/kubectl-ai) - AI powered Kubernetes Assistant
-- [GopeedLab/gopeed](https://github.com/GopeedLab/gopeed) - A modern download manager that supports all platforms.
-Built with Golang and Flutter.
+- [GopeedLab/gopeed](https://github.com/GopeedLab/gopeed) -   A fast, modern download manager for HTTP, BitTorrent, Magnet, and ED2K.
+Cross-platform, built with Golang and Flutter.
 - [Gravity-Bridge/Gravity-Bridge](https://github.com/Gravity-Bridge/Gravity-Bridge) - The official repository of the Gravity Bridge Blockchain
 - [HnH/qry](https://github.com/HnH/qry) - Write your SQL queries in raw files with all benefits of modern IDEs, use them in an easy way inside your application with all the profit of compile time constants
 - [HouzuoGuo/tiedot](https://github.com/HouzuoGuo/tiedot) - A rudimentary implementation of a basic document (NoSQL) database in Go